 - How the polarized and high-emotion dynamics on transgender issues are similar to other highly polarized and emotional dynamics on other hot button issues.

-- Criticisms of gender identity theory, including the idea that gender identity theory itself, by how it attempts to categorize non-gender/sex-related human traits as either feminine or masculine, may be increasing people’s likelihood of having gender dysphoria.
+- Criticisms of gender identity theory, including the idea that gender identity theory itself, by how it relies on rather stereotypical “feminine” and “masculine” concepts, may be influencing people to try to categorize themselves with these binary labels, and may in effect be increasing people’s chances of having gender dysphoria.

 See the bottom of this post for other topics and resources, including a transcript.
 Podcast links: